 In terms of volume, the market reached a peak in 2012, with 238 000 m² of collector area installed (167 MWth i.e. 111 GWh) in France (mainland).
 From then the fall was sharp with only 150,500 m² sold in 2014 (70 GWh) and 66,000 m² in 2016 (31 GWh).

-The collapse of the French solar thermal market can be explained by a combination of several factors.
+The low level of the French solar thermal market can be explained by a combination of several factors.

 Considering the new buildings segment, the main problem identified by Enerplan (the French trade association of solar professionals) lies within the building regulations: the French RT2012 (thermal regulation for new buildings, dating back from 2012) has less strict standards than the previous regulation in terms of energy consumption thresholds.
 In essence, the basic demand was originally set at 50 kWh/m². year (multi-family homes), although an exemption was later granted, allowing an extra 15% of energy to be used.
 This resulted in a reduced need for renewable heat in general out of which solar thermal would be an option, in order to meet legal requirements.
 This exemption should have been lifted in 2015 but was extended, first to December 2017 and then beyond.
 With regards to the single-house market, again, low requirements in terms of energy consumption have basically led to a massive shift to DHW heat pumps (thermodynamic water heaters): cheaper as an investment, easier to install than solar thermal systems, they suffice to meet the minimum regulatory requirements.